bps10/NeitzModel/README.md

 ##color

-This module contains scripts to simulate
+This module contains scripts to simulate:

 1. color perception as predicted in the Neitz theory, and
 2. color spaces from spectral sensitivity functions derived by either Carroll, McMahon, Neitz, Neitz 2000 or Stockman & Sharpe 2000.